 To avoid your wedding day becoming overly expensive, here are some guidelines to help you create a realistic wedding budget while still keeping your long-term financial goals intact.

-Tips for creating a realistic wedding budget
+Tips for creating a realistic wedding budget breakdown

 Wedding Wire’s Newlywed Report found that, on average, couples expect to pay about $16,000 on their wedding but instead spend closer to $29,000!
 Why?
 Most couples set a rough budget before doing any research, so they underestimate how much the venue or catering costs (sometimes by a lot).

 Just like your monthly budget, you’ll need to make a plan for how to spend your money on your wedding.

 It’s so easy to go overboard trying to plan your destination wedding and obsess over tiny details that add unnecessary costs.
 This is why it’s essential to make a wedding budget spreadsheet.